School Dress Code

 Administrative Enforcement of the School Dress Code

-- Parents will be notified of the dress code infraction and to ask the parent to help remedy it so the student can return to the instructional environment as soon as possible.
+- Parents will be notified of the dress code infraction to provide a suitable alternative so the student can return to the instructional environment as soon as possible.

 - If a parent is unable to remedy the infraction during school hours, a student will be lent an appropriate article of clothing or a makeshift belt to cover any inappropriate displays.